 GSC Investment Corp. is a newly-incorporated Maryland corporation that has elected to be treated as a BDC under the 1940 Act.
-Our investment objectives are to generate both current income and capital appreciation through debt and, to a lesser extent, equity investments by primarily investing in private middle market companies.
+Our investment objectives are to generate both current income and capital appreciation through debt and, to a lesser extent, equity investments by primarily investing in private middle market companies, as well as select high yield bonds.
 We intend to file an election to be treated as a RIC under subchapter M of the Code commencing with our first taxable year as a corporation.

-We have entered into a portfolio acquisition agreement, pursuant to which we have agreed to purchase a portfolio of approximately \$216 million of debt investments that consist of first lien and second lien loans, senior secured bonds and unsecured bonds (the "Portfolio").
+Prior to the pricing of this offering, we will enter into a portfolio acquisition agreement with CDO Fund III, an exempted company with limited liability under the Companies Law (2004 Revision) of the Cayman Islands (the "Cayman Islands Companies Law").
+A Cayman Islands exempted company is a company that conducts its business outside the Cayman Islands, is exempt from certain regulatory requirements of the Cayman Islands Companies Law and which may take advantage of certain favorable tax provisions under the tax laws of the Cayman Islands.
+Pursuant to the portfolio acquisition agreement, we have agreed to purchase for cash a portfolio of approximately \$216 million of debt investments that consist of first lien and second lien loans, senior secured bonds and unsecured bonds originated by GSC Group (the "Portfolio").
 We intend to use the net proceeds of this offering to complete this acquisition promptly following the closing of this offering.
 We also intend to make additional investments that are consistent with our investment strategy.
 Over time we anticipate that the amount of senior secured and unsecured bonds will decrease as a percentage of our total assets as we add mezzanine debt and new first and second lien loan assets to the portfolio.
 See "-Prospective investments-The Portfolio."

-We anticipate that our portfolio will be comprised primarily of investments in first and second lien loans and mezzanine debt, which will be sourced through a network of relationships with commercial finance companies and commercial and investment banks as well as through our relationships with financial sponsors.
+We anticipate that our portfolio will be comprised primarily of investments in first and second lien loans, mezzanine debt and high yield debt issued by private companies, which will be sourced through a network of relationships with commercial finance companies and commercial and investment banks as well as through our relationships with financial sponsors.
 The capital that we provide is generally used to fund buyouts, acquisitions, growth, recapitalizations, note purchases and other types of financing.
 First and second lien loans are generally senior debt instruments that rank ahead of subordinated debt of the portfolio company.
 These loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
-Mezzanine debt is subordinated to senior loans and is generally unsecured.
+Mezzanine debt and high yield bonds are generally subordinated to senior loans and are generally unsecured, though approximately 40% of the high yield bonds in the initial portfolio are secured.
 In some cases, we may also receive warrants or options in connection with our debt investments.
 We also anticipate, to a lesser extent, making equity investments in private middle market companies.
 Investments in warrants, options or other equity investments will generally be made in conjunction with loans we make to these companies.